Club Rules & Constitution

 1.3 The burgee shall be red with a yellow Staffordshire knot in the centre.

-2.1 (1) The Club shall consist of Honorary Members, Joint Members, Ordinary Members, Student Members, Young Members, Junior Members, Country Members, Non-Sailing Members, Group Members, Short-Term Members and Temporary Members.
+2.1 (1) The Club shall consist of Honorary Members, Joint Members, Ordinary Members, Student Members, Under 18 Members, Country Members, Non-Sailing Members (Social), Non-Sailing Members (Water Users), Group Members, Short-Term Members and Temporary Members.
 Entrance fees, subscriptions and terms of membership are to be determined by the General Committee from time to time.
 (2) An adult (a person of 18 or more years of age) who is an Ordinary, Joint or Student Member, shall be a Full Member of the Club.
-(3) No Member, other than a Full Member or an Honorary Member who was formerly a Full Member, shall be entitled to any share or interest in the property or assets of the Club.

 2.2 (1) All annual subscriptions (except as in 2.2(2)) shall be due on 1st January for the coming year.
 A member whose subscription is not paid by 31st January shall be given notice in accordance with rule 7.4 that in the event of non-payment within 14 days he shall cease to be a Member.
 The General Committee may at its discretion reinstate such member on payment of the arrears.
 (2) New members may opt for monthly membership but must commit to a minimum period of 12 months membership which will thereafter continue on a rolling monthly basis.
 Existing members may also opt for a rolling monthly membership at renewal.
 All members opting for monthly membership must pay their subscriptions (and boat fees as applicable) by monthly Direct Debit using the company that the General Committee will designate.
 The General committee may limit the categories of members who can choose this monthly option.
 If at any time any monthly subscription shall be in arrears by 1 month then that member shall be given notice in accordance with rule 7.4 that in the event of non-payment within 14 days he shall cease to be a Member.
 The General Committee may at its discretion reinstate such member on payment of the arrears.